 Similar to a centaur, the Juancaballo was half man and half horse.
 This beast came from the Sierra Mágina in Jaén and lived in caves in the mountains of Huelma and Natín.
-The Juancaballo attack people if threatened.
+The Juancaballo was not usually dangerous but could attack people if threatened.